alexbejann/RoC/README.md

 # Todo

 - ~~Add fourth variable type~~
-- Decide whether to allow separate initialization or declaration
+- ~~Decide whether to allow separate initialization or declaration~~ `No, we won't allow that.
+When initializing a value should be assigned with a value!`
 - ~~Add operators and describe how are they gonna work~~
 - Do we want this a=b=c -> a=(b=c)?
 In RoC would be a<-b<-c -> a<-(b<-c).
 If not, make an assignment a statement and not an expression
 - ~~Specify block statements~~
 - Specify global and local scope
 - ~~Should we keep `functia` keyword in our language?~~ `Yes, we will keep the keyword`
+- implement scoping
+- implement iteration statements
+- implement conditional statements
+- implement methods

 # TODO grammar: